-For everyone facing a Virginia DUI charge, at some point you will have to make a decision – Do I go to trial or do I take a plea?
+If you’re facing a Virginia DUI charge, at some point you will have to decide – do I go to trial or do I take a plea?

-In most Virginia DUI cases (but not all and will depend on each case), the prosecutor will make an offer to resolve your case without trial.
-This is a plea agreement offer.
-As you might expect, a plea agreement involves you pleading to the DWI, or some other offense, in a way that avoids a trial.
-In exchange for you waiving your right to a trial, the prosecutor generally makes some sort of sentencing offer.
-There is a broad range of offers that could be made, but generally, they include a reduction to a lesser charge, or a particular sentence or fine.
+In most Virginia DUI cases, the prosecutor will offer to resolve your case without trial.
+This is a plea offer.
+As you might expect, a plea offer involves you pleading guilty to the DUI (or possibly some other offense) and avoiding trial.
+In exchange, the prosecutor generally makes some sort of sentencing offer.

 Once the offer is made, you generally have three options: